mcuppett/aws-lambda/README.md

 ```
 // PATH must point to your code folder and is relative to the .lambda file
 // PATH can be relative or absolute
+// if not present, Runtime defaults to "nodejs"

 // sample contents of my-function.lambda